utter-project/TIM/README.md

 # Trust In Me

-TIM is a trustworthy onboarding agent.
-Or at least that's the intent: it's a demonstration platform for Naver Labs Europe's In Bot We Trust project.
+TIM is a trustworthy  agent.
+Or at least that's the intent: it's a demonstration platform for UTTER project.

 ## Installation